zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_usr_text
         \-- formula_map - update the expression by setting the human-readable format and try to update the database reference format
     \-- get_ref_text
-        \-- formula_map - update the expression by setting the human-readable format and try to update the database reference format
+        \-- formula_map - @param user_message $msg to report an expression that cannot be converted
     \-- set_latex
         \-- formula_map - @param string|null $latex the formula in latex format
     \-- get_latex